Bishop Island (Queensland): Recreational use

 The island became a popular recreation spot visited by private boats and tourist operators.
 The island was used for public events such as Sand Garden competitions, carnivals, treasure hunts, Chinese New Year and fishing competitions, as well as a sports club.
 Steamer, The Gippsland, was bought from Sydney, New South Wales by Bishop Island leaser James Crouch for the purpose of transporting people to the island during the date and for use in shows at night.

 The Queensland Government advertised Bishop Island for lease in 1947, as well as an offer for sale.
-The annual rental price was ₤60 and the lease term was for five years.
+The annual rental price was £60 and the lease term was for five years.
 The Brisbane City Council proposed building a power station on Bishop Island in 1949, which never came to fruition.

 There was a small number of people living on the island.
 In 1952 there were approximately seven people living including a caretaker and his wife, a pensioner whom lived in a small hut, and signal station employees.
 There were cabins built on the island for visitors of the island.

 In October 1950, Bishop Island was found to be eroding and the middle of the island was sinking.
-Originally, the island was going to be divided and more mud was to be pumped into the island to stop the shrinking, however a wall was build to stop both the erosion and sinking.
+Originally, the island was going to be divided and more mud was to be pumped into the island to stop the shrinking, however a wall was built to stop both the erosion and sinking.
 The wall was made using stone from Kangaroo Point quarry and was erected on the canal side of the island.
 The wall was apart for a £16,000 expense from the Department of Harbours and Marines to fix areas of the Brisbane River that were in disrepair.

 Due to the erosion of the island, there was great difficulty building homes on the island.
 Houses were usually moved over from mainland Brisbane to the island already built with furniture inside; in one instance a house was moved onto the island after being transported by boat from Bulimba.